Religion and alcohol: Shinto

+The religious use of sake did not mean that all consumption of alcohol in Japan was inherently regarded as a religious act.
+Sake also developed as an important social and commercial beverage, and its consumption became increasingly embedded in Japanese everyday life.
+Historical research on Japanese consumption shows that sake was a longstanding domestic product that later became a major consumer good alongside beer and other alcoholic beverages.

+Shinto therefore does not have a general religious prohibition against alcohol comparable to the prohibitions found in some other religious traditions.
+Instead, sake has historically occupied both sacred and secular roles in Japanese society, serving as a ritual offering as well as a beverage consumed during festivals, communal gatherings, and ordinary social occasions.

 Additionally, the sharing of sake between participants in a Shinto ceremony is seen as a means of fostering friendship and strengthening the bonds within the community.

 Sikhism

 An initiated Sikh cannot use or consume intoxicants, of which wine is one.
 Sikh rehtnamas (ethical codes) and hymns from the Guru Granth Sahib are both used to support the Sikh prohibitions on using mind-altering substances.

 Despite the prohibitions on substance use, some Sikh individuals do still use alcohol and other intoxicants.
 In Sikh beliefs, one who becomes addicted to or dependent upon substances may be seen as following the path of the manmukh, the individualized and ego-oriented person.
 The solution, according to Sikh traditions, is to turn to the path of the gurmukh, a process of self-integration and devotion to unity with the primordial essence of the universe known as EkOnkar.
 Due to the prohibition on using mind-altering substances, some Sikh individuals struggle to seek help with substance use disorders due to stigma.